Businesses can offer disability insurance to employees as a benefit to their total compensation plan.

 - Fractures or broken bones

-Short term disability does not cover pre-existing conditions, and it does not allow for time off to care for a sick family member or adopting a child.
-The Family Medical Leave Act (FMLA) covers that.
-It also does not protect your job.
+Short-term disability does not cover pre-existing conditions, does not allow for time off caring for a sick family member or adopting a child and does not protect an employee’s job.
+These circumstances – and more – are covered by the Family Medical Leave Act (FMLA).

-There are also a few states that have state short term disability programs.
-Those states include California, Hawaii, New Jersey, Rhode Island, and New York.
-Employers in these states have to enroll their employees in a short term disability program.
+A few states offer state short-term disability programs.
+Those states include California, Hawaii, New Jersey, Rhode Island and New York.
+Employers in these states must enroll their employees in a short-term disability program.

-After short term disability runs out, long term disability kicks in and provides a portion of the pre-disability income for as long as you are disabled.
-Long term disability typically pays 50-70% of your salary until you can go back to work up to a few years.
-Some policies pay until age 65 if you are still disabled.
+After short-term disability runs out, long-term disability kicks in and provides a portion of pre-disability income.
+Long-term disability typically pays 50-70% of salary for up to a few years or until the employee can go back to work.
+Some policies pay until age 65 if the employee is still disabled.

 - Injuries from an accident

 - Chronic Fatigue Syndrome

 - Brain injury